 Yes.
 New Jersey is one of the few US states to offer online sports betting via mobile apps and online websites.
 However, if you do want to place sports bets online, you must be within the state’s borders.
 There are currently eight online betting options in New Jersey, all of which hold a license for their sports betting services.

 DraftKings Sportsbook was the first online sports betting platform to launch an app and website in New Jersey.
-Initially, the app received a limited release in the state on 1 August 2018, and was rolled out across the state a few days later, on 6 August 2018.
+Initially, the app received a limited release on 1 August 2018, and was rolled out across the state a few days later, on 6 August 2018.

-PlayMGM was the second mobile sports betting app to launch in the state, launching on 22 August 2018.
+PlayMGM was the second mobile sports betting app to launch in the state, on 22 August 2018.
 However, at present, it’s only available on Android devices.
-SugarHouse Online Sportsbook & Casino then launched its site and app on 23 August 2018, becoming the third online sports betting platform to launch in the state, and the first US gambling brand to launch an integrated online casino and sportsbook.
+SugarHouse Online Sportsbook & Casino then launched its site and app on 23 August 2018, becoming the third online sports betting platform to launch in New Jersey, and the first US gambling brand to launch an integrated online casino and sportsbook.

 William Hill and FanDuel Mobile Sportsbook were the next two sportsbooks to launch online sports betting apps and websites in New Jersey, with both platforms launching services on 1 September 2018.
 Capitalizing on the potential of the sports betting market and expanding its reach across the US, Caesars Casino launched an online sportsbook with a mobile app and online site on 6 September 2018.
 888 Sportsbook was next to launch its sports betting platform in the state with an android app and website that launched on 10 September 2018.
 BetStars is the latest operator to establish a presence in the New Jersey online sports betting market and launched its website and mobile app on 13 September 2018.